 In MoM hip implants, the metal ball and the metal cup slide against each other during walking or running which can cause the release of metal particles.
 Metal can also be released from other parts of the implant where two implant components connect.
-Metal release will cause some tiny metal particles to wear off of the device into the space around the implant.
+The sliding metal surfaces will cause some tiny metal particles to wear off of the device into the space around the implant.
 Wear and corrosion at the connection between the metal ball and taper of the stem may also occur.
 Some of the metal ions (e.g. cobalt and chromium) from the metal implant or from the metal particles will enter the bloodstream.

 Orthopaedic surgeons take several precautions before and during hip replacement surgery to try to optimize the way in which the ball and socket rub against each other so that fewer wear particles are produced.
-However, there is no way to fully avoid the production of some metal particles.
+However, there is no way to fully avoid the production of metal ions and some metal particles.

 Over time, the metal particles around some implants can cause damage to bone and/or tissue surrounding the implant and joint.
-This is sometimes referred to as an “adverse local tissue reaction (ALTR)"; the systemic and local responses are referred to as "adverse reaction to metal debris (ARMD).”
+This local response is sometimes referred to as an "adverse local tissue reaction (ALTR)"; the systemic and local responses are referred to as "adverse reaction to metal debris (ARMD)."
 Soft tissue damage may lead to pain, implant loosening, device failure, and the need for revision surgery (the old device is removed and replaced with another one).
 Patients with a progressing ALTR may be considered for earlier revision to prevent extensive damage to bone, muscle and nerves.

-- In May 2012 Health Canada issued a public health communication to orthopaedic surgeons and patients regarding MoM hip implants.
+- In May 2012 Health Canada issued a communication to orthopaedic surgeons and patients regarding MoM hip implants.

 - The Therapeutic Goods Administration of Australia published their safety information for healthcare professionals on MoM hips in September 2012 which was updated in July 2017.

 There are also reports in orthopaedic literature, data from international orthopaedic implant registries and presentations from professional/scientific meetings that have increasingly noted complications and potential problems of early failure of MoM hip systems, often requiring revision surgery.
 Much of the available data are from countries outside the U.S., and the data may not be directly applicable to the experience in the U.S. For example, some of the devices available outside of the U.S. are not marketed in the U.S. For this reason, recommendations from international regulatory agencies may not necessarily apply to U.S. patients with MoM hip systems.